 Practical Guidance for Parents

-For parents seeking practical guidance related to Consistent Discipline and Emotional Intelligence:
+For parents seeking practical guidance related to Bath Time Routine and Online Communities:

 - Create a consistent sequence: Bath, books, bed in the same order every night